Page 1 – The Fijian community

 Fiji’s ethnic complexity is a consequence of British colonisation between 1874 and 1970.
 Official policies separated the indigenous, Indian, European and other communities in economic, administrative, political and social spheres.
 A striking feature of colonisation was the indentured labour system.
 Between 1879 and 1916 about 60,000 Indians were hired to work under harsh and restrictive conditions in Fiji’s sugar industry.
 The workers called themselves Girmitiyas, a word which evolved from the English word ‘agreement’.
 A unique Indo-Fijian culture developed, which explains why many Indo-Fijians are distinct from other New Zealand Indians.
 It also underlies different political and economic causes of migration.

 How big is the Fijian population in New Zealand?
 The answer depends upon how Fijian identity is defined.
-In 2006 only 9,864 people said they had Fijian ethnicity, while 5,616 claimed Fijian Indian ethnicity.
-However, 37,746 New Zealand residents of various ethnicities were born in Fiji.
+In 2013, 14,445 people said they had Fijian ethnicity (up from 9,864 in 2006), while 10,929 claimed Fijian Indian ethnicity (5,616 in 2006).
+However, 52,755 New Zealand residents of various ethnicities were born in Fiji (up from 37,746 in 2006).
 The latter group included many ethnicities, especially Indo-Fijians (probably counted under Asian or Indian ethnic categories).
 Moreover, the total number of New Zealanders with Fijian ancestry is even higher because of the rapidly increasing percentage of New Zealand-born Fijians.
-In 2006, by place of birth, Fijians were the second largest Pacific group living in New Zealand after Samoan-born people.
+In 2013, by place of birth, Fijians were the largest Pacific group living in New Zealand.

 Finding suitable work has not always been easy.
 The exodus of Indo-Fijians from Fiji to New Zealand during the late 1980s coincided with high unemployment in New Zealand.
 Discrimination was also a problem.
 Many had to accept less skilled jobs, and some opened shops.
-Nevertheless in 2001, Fijians had the highest labour force participation and highest annual median income among Pacific groups.
+Nevertheless, in 2013 Fijians had the second-highest labour force participation and highest annual median income among Pacific groups.